foomprep/toolla/README.md

 # toolla

-`toola` is a simple wrapper for the Anthropic API tool use.
+`toola` is a stateful wrapper for the Anthropic API tool use.
 It has a `Chat` class that will <i>automatically</i> execute functions that are passed to the chat as tools.

 ## Installation
 ```